DanialArab/API/Creating an API/README.md

 + GET is used to request data from a specified resource
 + POST is used to send data to a server to create a response
 + PUT is used to send data to a server to update a resource
 + DELETE method deletes the specified resource
++ try block lets me test a block of code for errors and the except block lets me handle the error
 + django filter allows users to filter down a queryset based on a model's fields.
 + the icontains checks if either the name or the description field contains the value of search_terms.

+<a name="16"></a>
+### Mapping views to URLs

+A uniform resource locator (URL), colloquially termed a web address, is a reference to a web resource that specifies its location on a computer network and a mechanism for retrieving it.
+A URL is a specific type of Uniform Resource Identifier, although many people use the two terms interchangeably.